ybelsare/payconiq/README.txt

 points to the new cluster
 3) The kubectl config file i have supplied is for reference and will not work as it is .
 This contains references to my folders
+4) you can use the delete.yml to delete the wordpress and mysql configuration

 # payconiq
 # Github